SoK: Anti-Facial Recognition Technology: Facial Recognition: Terminology, Design Stages and Deployment

-In recent years, large corporations and government agencies across the globe have adopted FR for various applications.
+In recent years, entities across the globe have adopted and deployed FR systems for various applications.
 This wide adoption was triggered by significant accuracy improvements of FR systems, largely due to new training methods~\cite{facenet} and more powerful neural network architectures~\cite{szegedy2016inception}.
-Below, we present some commonly known FR use cases and discuss their impact on users.
+Deployment scenarios of these FR systems, along their data sources, have informed AFR tool development.
+Thus, to contextualize AFR proposals, we briefly examine how FR is used in the real world and from where its images (i.e., training/reference/query images) are drawn.

-\para{Government use cases.} Government agencies around the globe use FR for a variety of purposes.
-For example, the US government uses FR systems for law enforcement purposes such as border control~\cite{cbp_facialrec} and police operation\footnote{Recently, police departments around the US have drawn fire for their use of highly unregulated FR software like Clearview.ai~\cite{clearview}.}~\cite{garbagein}.
-The Chinese government employs FR to monitor specific subpopulations~\cite{uighur_surveill, megvii_uighur}, track video game use~\cite{tencent_videogames}, and enforce COVID lockdowns~\cite{china_covid}.
-Table~\ref{tab:government_use} lists more examples of government uses of FR.
-For a broader exploration of this topic, we refer the reader to~\cite{visual_capitalist}.
+\para{Deployment scenarios.} Both public and private entities use FR for a variety of purposes.
+We list some examples in Table~\ref{tab:government_use}.
+Public (e.g., government-based) FR use cases range from criminal identification\footnote{Recently, police departments around the US have drawn fire for their use of highly unregulated FR software like Clearview.ai~\cite{clearview}.}\cite{garbagein}, civilian surveillance~\cite{uighur_surveill, megvii_uighur} and border control~\cite{cbp_facialrec}, to video game use tracking~\cite{tencent_videogames} and COVID lockdown enforcement~\cite{china_covid}.
+For a broader exploration of government uses of facial recognition, we refer the reader to~\cite{visual_capitalist}.
+Private entities have also integrated FR into their security and commerce pipelines.
+The most common private FR use cases are enhancing store or office security, but other examples abound (see Table~\ref{tab:government_use}).

-\para{Commercial use cases.} Many corporations have integrated FR into their security and commerce pipelines.
-The most common FR use cases are enhancing store or office security.
-For example, companies like Apple, Macy's, and Lowes have begun using FR to catch shoplifters in their stores~\cite{insider}.
-Other companies have employed FR to monitor corporate facility access~\cite{alibaba, intel}.
-Product-based applications have emerged as well, such as car companies like Subaru using FR to track driver fatigue~\cite{subaru} or airlines using FR to streamline passenger checkins~\cite{jetblue, delta}.

 \para{Sources of face images.} The definitive source of images for deployed FR models is often unknown.
-Based on government reports and media articles, we outline some known sources of training, reference, and query images used by today's FR systems.
+Based on government reports and media articles, we outline some known sources of training, reference, and query images used today.

+{\em Training images} (used to train the feature extractor $\mathcal{F}$) often come from a mix of academic training datasets (\eg~\cite{msceleb,vggface2,facescrub,webface}), proprietary data, and public data scraped from social media accounts, according to a report of the US Government Accountability Office~\cite{gao_2020}.